Hillside with trees and fog

-Twin Peaks Airport
+Twin Peaks Location – Black Lake Airport

-The tour of airports in Twin Peaks continues with a look at the Twin Peaks Airport from Episode 2020 in Season 2.
-According to the “Twin Peaks Access Guide to the Town,” Old Unguin’s Field airport is located at the end of Lakeside Drive on the outskirts of Twin Peaks.
+The tour of airports in Twin Peaks continues with a look at the Twin Peaks Airport from episode 2.020 in season two.
+While the “Twin Peaks Access Guide to the Town” calls the airpot Old Unguin’s Field, it is called Blake Lake Airport in the script.
 In reality, the scenes were shot at Whiteman Airport in Pacoima, California.

 Google Maps